oracle-livelabs/oci/oke-opencost/use/use.md

 In this lab, you will:

-In this section, you will:

 * Utilize OpenCost to analyze Kubernetes costs across various resources.
 * Identify areas for cost optimization within your Kubernetes environment.
 * View costs broken down per customer to assess and enhance cost-efficiency for each.

 ### Prerequisites

-Before starting this section, ensure that you have completed all previous parts of the workshop.
+Before starting this lab, ensure that you have completed all previous parts of the workshop.

-*This is the "fold" - below items are collapsed by default*

 ### Task 1: Access OpenCost